Chia-Network/chialisp-web/docs/doc4.md

 ---
 id: doc4
-title: 4 - The High Level Languange, Compiler, and Functions
+title: 4 - The High Level Language, Compiler, and Functions
 ---

 This guide assumes that you have already read the previous parts.